tobloef/crockpot/NOTES.md

     const output2 = test({ a: "ref" } as const); // Is { a: "ref" }, as expected
     ```
   * In the future, perhaps the compiler will be smart enough.

+* Inheritance hierarchy is a bit funky for query items.